2010–11 Colorado Buffaloes men's basketball team

 The 2010–11 Colorado Buffaloes men's basketball team represented the University of Colorado in the 2010–11 NCAA Division I men's basketball season.
 Head coach Tad Boyle was in his first season at Colorado.
 The Buffaloes competed in the Big 12 Conference and played their home games at the Coors Events Center.

-This was the Buffaloes' last season in the Big 12, as they moved to the Pac-12 Conference in 2011–12.
+This was the Buffaloes' last season in the Big 12, as they moved to the Pac-12 Conference in 2011, before returning to the Big 12 in 2024.

 Preseason

-The Buffaloes are in their final season in the Big 12, as they will be moving to the Pac-12 in 2011–12.
-They finished the previous season with a record of 15–16 and 6–10 in Big 12 Conference play.
+The Buffaloes finished the previous season with a record of 15–16 and 6–10 in Big 12 Conference play.
 Of those 16 losses, seven were by six points or less.
 Additionally, all five starters return from that team.

 In the Big 12 preseason coaches' poll, the Buffaloes were picked to finish ninth.
 Cory Higgins was named the Preseason All-Conference First Team, while Alec Burks was an honorable mention.
 Both were also named to the 50-man preseason Wooden Award watchlist.
 Additionally, Burks was on the 50-man preseason Naismith College Player of the Year watchlist.
 Gary Parrish picked them eighth in the Big 12, and said that he "won't be shocked if they ride the Higgins-Burks tandem into the top half of the league and make the NCAA tournament for the first time since 2003."
 Jason King of Rivals.com named the Buffaloes the sixth-best team in conference, adding, "Don't be surprised if long-suffering Colorado sneaks into the NCAA tournament."